 Particulate air samplers will be located at site perimeter locations in predominant wind directions and in areas accessible to members of the public.
 Additional air samplers may be placed during work activities that are disturbing the soils and have a potential to generate airborne particulates.
 The locations of these air samples will be downwind of the work activities.
-Airborne particulate radionuclides will be collected and subsequently analyzed for relevant radionuclides.
+Airborne particulate radionuclide samples will be collected and subsequently analyzed for relevant radionuclides and/or gross alpha and gross beta activity.

 As stated in the previous section, southerly winds predominate from May through November, and northwesterly winds predominate from December through April.
 Particulate air monitoring locations were, therefore, selected on north and southeast points of the property line to monitor airborne emissions at points that are likely to be highest at the fence line.
-The particulate air monitoring stations are expected to be affected mainly during periods of remediation when there is the greatest potential for generation of airborne particulate radionuclides.
-Additional particulate air samplers may be placed around the parameters of the work zone during remedial activities.
-The background air particulate station will be co-located with the background TLD station, south of SLAPS (see Figure 3-2).
+The particulate air monitoring stations are expected to be affected mainly during periods of remediation when there is the greatest potential for generation of airborne particulate radionuclide emissions.
+Additional particulate air samplers may be placed around the perimeters of the work zone during remedial activities.
+The background air particulate station will be colocated with the background TLD station at the SAIC Holtwick Office (Figure 3-4).